Sv443-Network/SvCoreLib/docs.md

 >
 > The function will return `null` if everything went according to plan or will return a string containing an error message if not.
 > ```ts
-> scl.http.pipeFile(res: http.ServerResponse, filePath: string[, mimeType: string, statusCode: number]): null | string
+> scl.http.pipeFile(res: http.ServerResponse, filePath: string, mimeType?: string, statusCode?: number): null | string
 > ```
 >
 > <br><details><summary><b>Example Code - click to show</b></summary>